-PGMOL make controversial Diaz VAR audio public
+PGMOL makes controversial Diaz VAR audio public

 The audio recordings of discussions between the match officials around Luis Diaz's disallowed goal against Tottenham have been made public.

-Liverpool asked the Premier League for the audio after the controversy in the first half of Saturday's 2-1 defeat.
+Liverpool asked the Premier League for the audio after the controversy in the first half of their 2-1 defeat.

 Video assistant referee Darren England did not overrule when Liverpool's Diaz was wrongly flagged offside.